-Japan has one of the highest tax burdens in the World for transfers of wealth, such as by inheritance or gift.
+Japan has one of the highest tax rates in the World for transfers of wealth, such as by inheritance or gift.
 Despite this, in recent years the government has sought to widen the scope of Inheritance Tax and Gift Tax as part of a drive to increase the tax levied on high net worth individuals.
-Following business sentiment that the laws were a difficult obstacle to recruiting highly-skilled professionals from overseas, additional measures were introduced to bring Japan's inheritance and gift tax laws in line with several European countries and also the US, that do not levy inheritance/estate tax on expats on temporary assignments with offshore assets.
+Following the business sentiment that the laws were a difficult obstacle to recruiting highly-skilled professionals from overseas, additional measures were introduced to bring Japan's inheritance and gift tax laws in line with several European countries and the U.S., which do not levy inheritance/estate tax on expats on temporary assignments with offshore assets.